 Can I use it to backup my server?

 CrashPlan was not built nor implemented to backup servers.
-If you need help with server backup, please contact us directly.

 What does it mean it is a pilot?